MHSoquiat/DevOps-Project/app/database/README.md

 taskdb=# SELECT * FROM tasks;
 ```

-Remember: The database setup is handled automatically by docker-compose.
+Remember: The database setup is handled automatically by docker compose.
 You only need these details if you're running PostgreSQL locally.